denisoed/obsidian-orthography/README.md

 ![Gif](./obsidian-orthography.gif)

 **IMPORTANT**:
+1. ALPHA version.
-1. This is experimental and may have instability.
+2. This is experimental and may have instability.
 It is possible that there are bugs which may delete data in the current note.
 Please make backups!
-2. The plugin handles only English text.
+3. The plugin handles only English text.

 ## Features